-Some individuals who do not meet the criteria for testing on the NHS may be eligible for testing through the Breast and Ovarian Cancer Susceptibility Study (BOCS).
-Alternatively, it may be possible to pay for a test privately, although the chance of finding a BRCA mutation in these individuals is low.
+For individuals who do not meet the criteria for testing on the NHS it may be possible to pay for a test privately, although the chance of finding a BRCA mutation in these individuals is low.
 The resources section offers more information on private services.

 If you meet the eligibility criteria for BRCA testing, you will be referred to your regional genetics service to meet with a genetic counsellor or geneticist who will discuss your risk and the test procedure with you.
 Before you decide whether or not to go ahead with the test, the genetic counsellor will make sure that you have good information to take away and think about and will give you the opportunity to ask questions.
 Having a test can have a big impact on you and other members of your family.

 During the test, a small blood sample will be taken and sent to a lab.
 Here, scientists will extract DNA from your blood sample and analyse the genetic code of the BRCA genes to look for possible mutations.
 If you are of Ashkenazi origin, they will look specifically for the three genetic changes that are common in Ashkenazi Jewish people (Ashkenazi BRCA mutations) and in some labs they also look at the whole of these genes.
 If you have a known BRCA mutation in your family, they will look specifically for this genetic change that is known to exist in your family members’ DNA.